sandaliz/Quizbiz---Linux/README.md

 ## 🎮 Game Features

 - 🧩 15 interactive questions on Linux commands, history, and tools
-- ⌨️ Free-type input (no boring MCQs — prove you really know your stuff!)
+- ⌨️ Free-type input + mcqs (prove you really know your stuff!)
 - ✨ Personalized feedback for each answer
 - 🎭 Immersive fantasy-style narrative with emojis and themed commentary
 - 🔚 Option to quit the challenge at any time — but glory awaits the finishers!